 - Add in the remaining ingredients and mix until combined.

-I Like to Bake All of These Recipes in a Dog Paw Silicone Mold
+I Sometimes Like to Bake Doggy Treats in a Dog Paw Silicone Mold or Pumpkin shaped Silicone Mold

-If you use a mold like this to create bone shaped and paw shaped treats, then you’ll need to reduce your baking time by about half.
+If you use a mold like this you’ll need to reduce your baking time by about half.

-Check with a toothpick and if there are no crumbs sticking to the toothpick, the recipe is done.
+Check with a toothpick and if it comes out clean, without batter sticking to the toothpick, the cake is done.

-This silicone mold really ups the level of cuteness on your dog treats.
+The Dog Paw silicone mold really ups the level of cuteness on your dog treats.
 Normally all three pieces are under $10!
 Which is a great deal.
-You can check the price here.
+You can check the price on Amazon here.

 The Bottom Line on Autumn Treats for Dogs

-Baking treats for my dogs is always fun and I hope you enjoy it too!
+Baking treats for my dog is always fun and he really enjoys it too!

 If you like these recipes you might also enjoy these 16 healthy dog treat recipes.